Aerial photo of scrubby farm land with a small shed and some old stone walls

 Methodology

 To map farms and measure carbon sequestration, we used a drone equipped with LiDAR technology.
-The drone was flown across the length and breadth of Ireland, The area mapped covered more than 4500 hectares.
+The drone was deployed on farms distributed across Ireland, and the mapped area covered more than 4,500 hectares.
 The LiDAR data collected by the drone was processed using a software package to create digital elevation models (DEMs) of the farms.
 These DEMs were then used to create detailed 3D maps of the farms, including vegetation cover, topography, and other features.

 Mixed-use farmland with scrub, clear-cut forest and semi-mature forest